augustob/DiffIdeas/README.md

 The cost of time and processing is directly related with the data size.

 The solution performs this test and presents the measures of loop interactions and time cost for the operation.

+## Test2: Forward and Backward

+This approach tests the data array with two fronts.
+While performing tests form the start to the end a second test is performed from end to the start.
+The intention is optimizing the chances of early detection of different data pairs.

+Considering data chunks where the differences are at the end part of the array this test will detect this earlier.